-When a compound is stable as racemic compound, deracemization could still be achieved using the perpetual struggle between thermodynamics and kinetics.
+When a compound is stable as racemic compound, deracemization could still be achieved, in some cases, using the perpetual struggle between thermodynamics and kinetics.

 Competing interest statement: Complutense University of Madrid has applied for a patent (P202130729) on the use of this deracemization method with C.V. as inventor